 School Bus Services has responsibility for the organisation of all school buses and can be contacted on 9326 2136 or www.schoolbuses.wa.gov.au Application and changes to bus transport requirements must now be made online.
-Click here to apply.
-Applications take 10 working days to complete.
-REGIONAL EDUCATION OFFICE The Department of Education has eight education regions across the state.
-Carson Street School is part of the South Metropolitan Education Regional Office.
-84 Hampton Road Beaconsfield Phone: 9336 9563 Email: southmetropolitanERO.admin@education.wa.edu.au SCHOOL BOARD The School Board works with the school community to achieve the best outcomes for students.
+Applications take 10 working days to process.
+SCHOOL BOARD The School Board works with the school community to achieve the best outcomes for students.
 It plays an important role in contributing to good school governance so that school resources are used efficiently and community expectations and the school's priorities reflect the needs of students.
-The board meets once each term, with an annual public meeting in June 2021.
+The board meets once each term, with an annual public meeting in June 2023.
 Families and community members are welcome.
-If you would like to attend please rsvp to corina.botica@educaton.wa.edu.au.
+If you would like to attend please contact corina.botica@education.wa.edu.au.
 Current members of the School Board are: